Üsküp, Kırklareli: Geography

+Üsküp is situated to the east of Kırklareli at a distance of 16 km.

 History

 Üsküp is an old settlement and the name of the town may refer to Scythians (İskit), but more likely is a Turkish corruption of the Greek word "Skopos."
 In 1368, during the reign of Murat I the settlement was annexed to Ottoman Empire.
 Turkish traveller Evliya Çelebi in the 17th century describes Üsküp as a relatively populated place famous for wine production.
 Evliya mentions that the hundreds of Muslims of the neighbouring Kırklareli, Vize and Saray towns married with the Greek and Bulgarian girls of Üsküp which were renowned for their beauty and had many children.
 The Bulgarian inhabitants left the settlement in 1913 while the Greek population stayed until the end of the Turkish War of Independence.
 According to the Population exchange between Greece and Turkey agreement The Greeks were replaced by the Turks from Greece.
 The same year the settlement was declared a seat of township.
 Many of the Greek residents transferred to Greece founded the village of Neos Skopos near Serres, Greece.